paulfletch/techtrends---project/README.md

 # techtrends---project

 TechTrends is an online news sharing app writen in Python.
-This project is used to demonstrate practices and tools that to improve the release and maintenance phases within an application's development lifecycle.
+This project is used to demonstrate practices and tools that can  improve the release and maintenance phases within an application's development lifecycle.

 The following activities were undertaken.